 Reasons Why Kids Misbehave

 There can be several reasons kids misbehave and feel frustrated, but to summarize it, let’s look at the eight most common reasons for misbehaving and irritation.
-The following blog post will explore 8 of the most common reasons why kids misbehave to help you next time, what you should do next time your child does something wrong.
+The following blog post will explore 8 of the most common reasons why kids misbehave to help you next time.
+What you should do next time your child does something wrong.
 8 of the most common reasons why kids misbehave because:

 They Want Attention

-When children are trying to manipulate or when they feel bored, frustrated, and lonely, these behaviours can happen.
-They may also do this when their needs aren’t being met–for example, if the child is hungry or doesn’t have anything else going on in his day.
+When children are trying to manipulate or when they feel bored, frustrated, and lonely, these behaviors can happen.
+They may also do this when their needs aren’t being met—for example, if the child is hungry or doesn’t have anything else going on in his day.

 They’re Imitating Someone

 Kids often try to imitate how others behave.
-For example, if they see their teacher raise their voice in the classroom, then chances are that child will do so as well.
+For example, if they see their teacher raising their voice in the classroom, then chances are that child will do so as well.
 They might be imitating someone they have seen on TV or in a movie.

 They Want To Test Limits